MitschlCoding/GoMaL/readme.md

 ## What is GoMaL?

-Gomal is a small machine learning library for freed-forward neural networks.
+Gomal is a small machine learning library for feed-forward neural networks.
 The network is trained using gradient decent.

 ## Installation